There is only one miles and points tool that I use every day – and have done for a number of years – and that is AwardWallet.

 - You can update your balances multiple times per day (although the free version lets you do it twice per day, which is more than enough for most people!)

 A note on security

 Some people, understandably, are worried about the security of their account details.
 (AW is owned privately by a couple of guys in the US albeit they have quite a big team now.)
 If you are, you can choose to have AwardWallet store all of your log-in and password data locally on your PC, not on their server.
 The only impact of this is that you are limited to checking your balances on that one device.

 My personal view is that using AwardWallet improves your security.
 When my Tesco Clubcard vouchers were stolen, it was AwardWallet that notified me.
 If I hadn’t seen my balance change, I may not have noticed for months.
-AwardWallet has been in business for 15 years now without any serious issues.
+AwardWallet has been in business for almost 20 years now without any serious issues.